AlexandruC5/PalmGine-3D/README.md

 - Mouse Picking to pick objects in the scene.
 - Scene serialization using binary format.
 - Load scenes.
+- Load textures and apply them to the selected object.

 # VERSION CONTROL
 ## v.0.7